dave-doty/aggie-unterprise/README.md

 Open a command prompt in the directory where you saved the file.

-On Mac (respectively Linux), type `mv aggie-report-mac aggie-report` to rename the file to `aggie-report` (respectively `mv aggie-report-limux aggie-report` on Linux).
+On Mac (respectively Linux), type `mv aggie-report-mac aggie-report` to rename the file to `aggie-report` (respectively `mv aggie-report-linux aggie-report` on Linux).

 On Mac and Linux, type `chmod +x aggie-report` (after renaming the file to `aggie-report`) to make the program executable.